Geektoolkit/Dynaframe3/web/uploads/README.txt

 ﻿Uploads Directory for WebUI upload gallery.
-We will need to add a new playlist to the default to include on install.
-Images here are uploaded from the WEBUI.
+Directory will add itself to the playlist.
+All images uploaded from the webui will go in this directory.
+/usr/pi/Dynaframe/web/uploads